coderdark/unit-test/README.md

 });
 ```
 + Stubs - https://vitest.dev/guide/mocking.html#mock-import-meta-env

-stubs can help you to fake your environment such as in the example below.
+Stubs can help you to fake your environment such as in the example below.
 ```
 import { expect, it, vi, beforeEach, afterEach, describe } from 'vitest';
 import { log } from './log';